Install Google Authenticator

 - Using Barcode: Tap "Scan Barcode" and then point your camera at the QR code on your computer screen.

 - Using Manual Entry: Tap "Manual Entry" and enter the email address of your Google Account.
-Then, enter the secret key on your computer screen into the box next to Key and tap "Done."
+Then, enter the secret key on your computer screen into the box under "Key".
+Next, turn on Time Based and tap Done .

-- To test that the application is working, enter the verification code on your mobile device into the box on your computer next to Code, then click "Verify."
+- To test that the application is working, enter the verification code on your mobile device into the box on your computer under Enter code, then click Verify.
 The clock icon on your mobile device will let you know how much time is left before the verification code expires and a new one is generated.

 Google Authenticator can issue codes for multiple accounts from the same mobile device.
 However, every Google Account needs a different secret key, which you will get by going through the setup process.
 Simply repeat the setup process for any additional accounts, using the same Google Authenticator app.